-Oregon State University is committed to practicing and delivery of tools for state-of-the-science interaction and engagement of partners and stakeholders.
-This faculty member is required to use modern learning tools, employ and practice engaged scholarship, promote integration of programs across disciplines that are demand-driven and use open source tools that continually align with innovation and shifts in educational program delivery.
+Oregon State University is committed to practicing, and delivery of tools for, state-of-the-science interaction and engagement of partners and stakeholders.
+This faculty member is required to use modern learning tools, employ and practice engaged scholarship, promote integration of programs across disciplines that are demand-driven, and use open source tools that continually align with innovation and shifts in educational program delivery.

-College of Agricultural Sciences faculty are committed to enhancing student success by engaging students in quality academic, research, internships, global studies, and other experiential learning opportunities.
+College of Agricultural Sciences faculty members are committed to enhancing student success by engaging students in quality academic, research, internships, global studies, and other experiential learning opportunities.
 Positions with primary responsibility for Extension and Outreach are likewise committed to learner success through programming appropriate for diverse audiences.

-Oregon State University and the OSU Extension Service are committed to maintaining and enhancing a collaborative and inclusive community that strives for equity and equal opportunity.
-All employees of Extension are responsible for helping to ensure that these commitments are achieved.
+Oregon State University and OSU Extension Service are committed to maintaining and enhancing a collaborative and inclusive community that strives for equity and equal opportunity.
+All employees of OSU Extension Service are responsible for helping to ensure that these commitments are achieved.
 In addition, all faculty members will design, develop, maintain and/or carry out Extension programs to ensure that all people have equal program participation opportunities.

 Requires Master’s or terminal degree and experience in the academic discipline/unit.

-Demonstrated extension, teaching, applied research and organizational skills.
+Demonstrated teaching and organizational skills.